-What do I need to do to claim EIC in the future?
+What do I need to do to claim credits in the future?

-If, after 2 years, you want to claim the EIC with a qualifying child or children, you must complete and attach a Form 8862, Information to Claim Earned Income Credit After Disallowance, to your return.
+If, after 2 years, you want to claim the credits, you must complete and attach a Form 8862, Information to Claim Earned Income Credit After Disallowance (Earned Income Credit, Child Tax Credit/Additional Child Tax Credit, and American Opportunity Tax Credit) (PDF), to your return.

 How do I get a Form 8862?